sakilmurad/edafternew/docs/seller-profile/business-profile/business-pan-validation.md

 You need to follow the below steps:

-1. Enter your business PAN Number (Personal PAN Number in case of proprietership)
+1. Enter your business PAN Number (Personal PAN Number in case of proprietorship)

 2. Enter Name (as in PAN)

-3. Click on the Proceed button
+3. Click on the `Proceed` button

-Business PAN details verified successfully
+:white_check_mark: Business PAN details verified successfully